 Choosing the right streaming service in Canada isn't easy, especially when it's your first time and some services are partially or entirely restricted in Canada.
 However, you can stream anything from anywhere without worrying about borders if you use the right VPN.

-What Are Streaming Services And Why Are They Better Than TV Cable?
+What Are Streaming Services, And Why Are They Better Than Cable TV?

 It hasn't been that long since we first heard of streaming services, mostly thanks to Netflix.
 However, it hasn't been long since Netflix and other online on-demand services took the world by storm with offerings on new on-demand content, for a small monthly price.